Microsoft/azure-docs.pl-pl/articles/search/search-autocomplete-tutorial.md

     };
     AutocompleteResult autocompleteResult = _indexClient.Documents.Autocomplete(term, "sg", ap);

-    // Conver the Suggest results to a list that can be displayed in the client.
+    // Convert the Suggest results to a list that can be displayed in the client.
     List<string> autocomplete = autocompleteResult.Results.Select(x => x.Text).ToList();
     return new JsonResult
     {